 Toxic, unnatural oils like motor oil are a big no-no, but new or used vegetable oil is both eco-safe and effective at killing weeds.
 Entirely coat unwanted weeds by carefully pouring vegetable oil on both foliage and stem.
 The weeds will be gone in no time.

 Like all living organisms, weeds have to compete for limited resources to survive (sunlight, soil, water, etc).
-Researchers at Cornell University have found that certain ground-covering plants are especially good at robbing weeds of these necessary resources.
+Researchers at Cornell University found that certain ground-covering plants are especially good at robbing weeds of these necessary resources.
 Install the following plants to help keep weeds out of your garden:

 - Emerald blue moss phlox